2020 Arctic Winter Games: How Uneven Competition Led to Significant Change in Northern Sport Development

 What began as an idea to level the playing field for northern youth has turned into an international multi-sport Games that continues to provide an extraordinary social and economic impact on the region.

 Of course, hosting a multi-sport Games in the Circumpolar North can be logistically complicated.
 Imagine trying to get 1,800 mattresses shipped 2,100 kilometres up the highway to a northern remote community.
-We’ll explore the ways communities address those challenges in the next blog of the series – follow SIRC’s Daily News Hub to stay up to date on postings!
+We’ll explore the ways communities address those challenges in subsequent posts – follow SIRC’s Daily News Hub to stay up to date on postings!

 About the Author